configu/docs/CONTRIBUTING.md

 ## Admonition

 To improve the documentation readability, one can leverage an Admonition custom component.
-Wrap your piece of text with `<Admonition></Admonition>`, make sure content within starts end end with an empty line, and pass the type.
+Wrap your piece of text with `<Admonition></Admonition>`, make sure content within starts and ends with an empty line, and pass the type.

 There are 5 types of Admonition: `note`, `warning`, `info`, `caution`, `tip`, ; the default is `note`.